evannetwork/evannetwork.github.io/doc/iotsecurity.md

 As an example of how this is done, let’s take a look at how on a technical level, you would unlock your car that is part of the evan.network:

-When you hit the unlock button on your remote, the signal is processed by a masternode.
-The masternode is the endpoint receiving the request to unlock your car.
-Once the masternode verifies that it is you, it will allow for the vehicle to be opened.
+When you hit the unlock button on your remote, the signal is processed by a AuthorityNode.
+The AuthorityNode is the endpoint receiving the request to unlock your car.
+Once the AuthorityNode verifies that it is you, it will allow for the vehicle to be opened.

-However, it could be the case that someone might attempt to compromise a masternode they have control over and try to open your car without your consent.
+However, it could be the case that someone might attempt to compromise a AuthorityNode they have control over and try to open your car without your consent.

 IoT devices, in our case a car remote control, send an RPC request to an AuthorityNode.